apache/trafficserver/doc/admin-guide/plugins/balancer.en.rst

-The ``balancer`` plugin does not check the health of the origin servers, however the plugin is fully reloadable so health checking is usualy simple to implement.
+The ``balancer`` plugin does not check the health of the origin servers, however the plugin is fully reloadable so health checking is usually simple to implement.
 Most production environments already have mechanisms to check service health.
 It is recommended that you write a simple script to monitor this information and rewrite :file:`remap.config` when appropriate.
 Running :option:`traffic_ctl config reload`